Neuromuscular

 Perifascicular muscle fiber atrophy: Fiber pathology

-Muscle fibers in regions of perifascicular pathology show several abnormalities in addition to being small.
+Muscle fibers in regions of perifascicular pathology: Several additional abnormalities

 Vacuolar or reticulated cytoplasm (Below).